friedbrice/friedbrice.github.io/README.md

 # DanielBrice.net

-The personal website of Daniel Brice, PhD.
+The personal website of Daniel Brice.

 Copyright 2014 Daniel Brice [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)